Flagsmith/flagsmith-docs/docs/clients/overview.md

 ## Pros, Cons and Caveats

-When running `Remote Evaluation`, all aspects of the Flagsmith platform are enabled.
-This includes:
+### Remote Evaluation Mode

 - Identities are persisted within the Flagsmith Datastore.
 - Identity overrides specified within the Dashboard
 - All Integrations work as designed.

-When running in `Local Evaluation` mode, the following caveats are important to bear in mind:
+### Local Evaluation Mode

 - Identities are _not_ sent to the API and so are not persisted in the datastore.
-- Identity overrides do not operate at all.
+- [Identity overrides](../basic-features/managing-identities#identity-overrides) do not operate at all.
 - Integrations do not run.

+The benefit of running in Local Evaluation mode is that you can process flag evaluations much more efficiently; they are all computed locally.